msztolcman/ff/README.md

 Installation
 ------------

-`ff` should work on any platform where [Python](http://python.org) is available, it means Linux, Windows, MacOS X etc. There is no dependencies, plain Python power :) Just copy file to your PATH, for example:
+`ff` should work on any platform where [Python](http://python.org) is available, it means Linux, Windows, MacOS X etc. There is no dependencies, plain Python power :)

+To install, go to [GitHub releases](https://github.com/mysz/ff/releases), download newest release, unpack and put somewhere in `PATH` (ie. `~/bin` or `/usr/local/bin`).

+If You want to install newest unstable version, then just copy file to your PATH, for example:

     curl https://raw.github.com/mysz/ff/master/ff.py > /usr/local/bin/ff